MileHacker Logo

 Departure Information

 Germany imposes no specific exit fees or taxes.
 These are generally included in your ticket price.
-Prepare for departure with recommended timing guidelines.
+Prepare for leaving with recommended timing guidelines.

 Airport Departure Timing Hamburg HAM

-• International Flights: Arrive 2-3 hours before departure.
+• International Flights: Get THERE two-3 hours before departure.

 • Domestic or Schengen Flights: Arrive 1.5-2 hours before departure.